OUR BOARD & STAFF

 How do you give back: I am an advocate for the Retirees and their Families.

-Tell us something about yourself: Married 40 years to my wife, Jolee, I have 3 children and a grandbaby girl on the way.
+Tell us something about yourself: Married 40 years to my wife, Jolee, I have 3 children and a grandbaby girl.
 I retired after 31 years on the San Diego Fire Department.

 Hometown: Born and raised in San Diego, CA